ESM to release 8.5 billion euro tranche of Greece bailout

-BRUSSELS The European Stability Mechanism approved the release of a third tranche of bailout funds to Greece worth 8.5 billion euros ($9.68 billion) on Friday, the ESM said in a statement.
+BRUSSELS (Reuters) - The European Stability Mechanism approved the release of a third tranche of bailout funds to Greece worth 8.5 billion euros ($9.68 billion) on Friday, the ESM said in a statement.

 A first disbursement will amount to 7.7 billion euros and is expected to be made by on Monday, the euro zone bailout fund said.
 Some 6.9 billion euros will be used to service debt and 0.8 billion to clear arrears.